medizininformatik-initiative/fts-next/docs/project.md

 # Project <Badge type="tip" text="Clinical Domain Agent" /><Badge type="tip" text="Research Domain Agent" />

-In the context of "FTSnext," a "project" represents a cohesive collection of settings that collectively define a transfer process.
+In the context of FTSnext a *project* represents a cohesive collection of settings that collectively define a transfer process.
 This process is executed by the FTSnext agents working together.